joshuagryphon/plastid/docs/source/related.rst

 `DESeq`_
-    Statistical models for assessment of differential gene expression, applicable to RNA-seq, :term:`ribosome profiling`, and many other types of :term:`high-throughput sequencing` data.
+    Statistical models for assessment of differential gene expression, applicable to RNA-seq, :term:`ribosome profiling`, and many other types of :term:`high-throughput sequencing` data

     `DESeq`_ can be used to test for significant differences in expression counts obtained using the :mod:`~yeti.bin.cs` or
-    :mod:`~yeti.bin.counts_in_region` scripts.
+    :mod:`~yeti.bin.counts_in_region` scripts

 `cufflinks`_
-    A software suite for transcript assembly and differential expression analysis of RNA-seq data.
+    A software suite for transcript assembly and differential expression analysis of RNA-seq data

 `kallisto`_
-    Software for measurement of gene expression from RNA-seq data.
+    Software for measurement of gene expression from RNA-seq data

 General-purpose manipulation